An old fashioned ground Beef Stroganoff Recipe made with mushrooms, sour cream, chopped red onions, garlic, a little ketchup for flavor with noodles.

-Remove from heat and serve over the buttered noodles, rice, or mashed
+Remove from heat and serve over the buttered Homemade Noodles Recipe.

 Use 1 lb.
 Sirloin cut into thin strips about 1/4 inch thick, 1-1/2 inches wide and 3 1/2 inch long.

-Add an additional tablespoon butter to the skillet and saute strips until browned on both sides (About 3 minutes per side).
+Add an additional tablespoon butter to the skillet and saute strips until browned on both sides.

 Add onions and continue to cook until onions are tender.

 A recipe for Beef Stroganof appeared in print in Russia, 1871.